"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 Since food routing between the two primary uses (tissue building and maintenance, as opposed to available energy and fat accumulation) is not fixed and differs from person to person, summing the calories in food and beverages is inaccurate.

-Each food and drink has two digestive routing options.
+Optimization means that each food and drink has two digestive routing options.

 - To become available energy for immediate exploitation.
 (Or fat storage.)
 "Counted as calories."